Ktn-mariam/Ktn-mariam/README.md

 - 🎓 I hold a B.E. degree in Computer Science from BITS Pilani - Dubai Campus.
 - 🔥  I am a full-stack engineer with a strong proficiency in React and Node.
 - 🌱 Currently, I am focused on enhancing my problem-solving skills.
-- 💬 Ask me about: React
+- 💬 Ask me about: React.js, Node.js
 - 👯 I am actively seeking opportunities to collaborate on exciting projects.

 ## Tools and Technologies